 - Inflammation is Always Limited to One Body Part: As stated above, inflammation can be either acute (such as when you slam your finger in a car door) or systemic, meaning it affects the entire body, inside and outside, head to toe.
 Systemic inflammation is present in conditions such as Rheumatoid Arthritis and has been implicated in diseases such as Alzheimer’s, Heart Disease and even insulin resistance leading to Type 2 Diabetes.
 (For information on blood tests that can identify these types of systemic inflammation, please read my post, Blood Tests Almost Everyone Should Request.

-- Diet Has Nothing to Do with Inflammation: You know me well enough by now to know my response to this myth.
+- Diet Has Nothing to Do with Inflammation: You know me well enough by now to know my response is that this is a myth.
 The fact is that many foods commonly eaten in the SAD (Standard American Diet) are highly inflammatory and some people are able to control and reverse inflammation using diet alone.
-I promise to share more about using diet to control inflammation in a future post.
-For now, please note that the top three inflammatory foods (in my opinion) are white sugar, vegetable oils (corn, soy, safflower, etc.) due to their extremely high levels of inflammatory Omega 6 fatty acids, and refined grains.
+Please note that the top three inflammatory foods (in my opinion) are white sugar, vegetable oils (corn, soy, safflower, etc.) due to their extremely high levels of inflammatory Omega 6 fatty acids, and refined grains.
 The top three anti-inflammatory foods are those high in anti-inflammatory Omega 3 fatty acids (salmon, walnuts, chia seeds, flax seeds, etc.), dark leafy greens, and cherries.
-(More on the foods to include in an anti-inflammatory diet in a future post.)
-People who are sensitive to night shade vegetables (peppers, potatoes, egg plant, etc.) often find that consuming these foods dramatically increases pain and inflammation levels.)
+People who are sensitive to night shade vegetables (peppers, potatoes, egg plant, etc.) often find that eliminating these foods dramatically reduces pain and inflammation levels.

 Do you suffer from inflammation?
 How do you control it?
 What foods and lifestyle habits do you find either increase or decrease your inflammation and pain levels?
 Please share!